The psychology of feedback in a classroom. How to make it meaningful

 Positive feedback is feedback on accomplishments, strengths, and correct responses.
 You are commenting on your student’s successful input.

 Negative feedback is feedback on a lack of accomplishments, weaknesses, and incorrect responses.
 You are commenting on your student’s input that needs improvement.

 What is feed-forward?

 I’ve already said that feedback is focused on an action that has happened in the past.
 So what’s the difference between feedback and feed-forward?
 Well, feed-forward is more future focussed.

 Feed-forward provides information about what a student could do differently in the future.
 What is the next step and what can they do to reach it?
 The suggestions for improvement enable students to make adjustments in their performance.

 What is feed-up?

-Feed-up goes farther than feedback or feed-forward on an assignment.
+Feed-up goes further than feedback or feed-forward on an assignment.
 You have to see the bigger picture, the purpose.
 Toward what is the student striving?
 What is the goal?
 When students understand the ultimate goal, they are more likely to adjust their learning toward that particular goal.

-You as a teacher must also try to work toward that goal.
+You, as a teacher, must also try to work toward that goal.
 Your readings and assignments must be perfectly aligned with the goal.
-This way you are able to give good feedback and feed-forward.
+This way you are able to give good feedback and feed forward.

 In short, feedback is mostly given after a task is done and is about what went good or wrong.
-Feed-forward is given towards a next task to guide a student to immediate improvement.
+Feed-forward is given towards the next task to guide a student to immediate improvement.
 Feed-up is given even more towards the future.
 What can students do to reach a particular goal?